-Use mouse and/or keyboard shortcuts to pan, rotate, and zoom in and out of the view, enter full screen mode, and display information windows.
+Use mouse controls, GUI navigation, and/or keyboard shortcuts to pan, rotate, and zoom in and out of the view, enter full screen mode, and display information windows.

-Use the Center To and Fly Out toolbar icons to reposition your view of the graph.
+Use Center To and Fly Out from the contextual right-click menu or toolbar to reposition your view of the graph.

-Use full-text keyword search on properties of the graph data to search for an individual node and center the graph on it.
+Use full-text keyword search on properties of the graph data to search for nodes and center the graph on them.

-Open a Table to search for one or more nodes or edges, center the graph on it, and optionally, select the data.
+Open a Table to search for and center on one or more nodes or edges and optionally, select the data.

 Left mouse click drag or